mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 So your life, your delusion is already manifested in the advent of myriad things.
 That is your way of life.
 That is a unique way to approach [knowing] the total picture of life, the human world.

 So, delusion and enlightenment work together.
-So that’s why a [bodhisattva](glossary#bodhisattva) is always characterized by walking with all sentient beings hand in hand, instead of getting into Buddha’s position, becoming Buddha.
+That’s why a bodhisattva is always characterized by walking with all sentient beings hand in hand, instead of getting into Buddha’s position, becoming Buddha.
 They don’t want that!
 So, [they are] always walking.
 But behind the bodhisattva’s delusion, there is a Buddha there; so-called enlightenment.
 That’s why, if you read scriptures, always the bodhisattva appears in front, and behind [there are] Buddhas.
 Always the Buddha is behind the bodhisattva, supporting.

-So if you read the scriptures, there is always something very quiet, silent, beyond a [bodhisattva](glossary#bodhisattva)’s activities in the front.
+So if you read the scriptures, there is always something very quiet, silent, beyond a bodhisattva’s activities in the front.
 There is some quietness.
 That quietness is described sometimes as [emptiness](glossary#śūnyatā).

-It’s very interesting: if you sit down quietly and read scriptures, very naturally, you can see first, the [bodhisattva](glossary#bodhisattva) for activities and dynamism, in the front of the existence.
+It’s very interesting: if you sit down quietly and read scriptures, very naturally, you can see first the bodhisattva’s activities and dynamism, in the front of the existence.
 But behind, always there is something there, which is quiet and supportive.

 #### 50:17